secretkeylabs/wallet-connect/webapp/README.md

     const address = session.namespaces.stacks.accounts[0].split(':')[2];
     ```

-    Another thing is Walelt Connect as a communication layer has some limitations we have to deal with - it uses JSON serialization...and because of that: works most of the times, except for `Stacks CV values` that uses `bigint`.
+    Another thing is Walelt Connect as a communication layer has some limitations we have to deal with - it uses JSON serialization internally.
+Because of this, `ClarityValues` that utilize `bigint` will not work out of the box.

-    For that reason we need a hack, add this to your `src/App.js` (after imports):
+    For that reason we need a hack to allow `bigint` to be serialized as JSON.
+Add this to your `src/App.js` (after imports):

     ```javascript
     /* global BigInt */